 Side effects of medications prescribed for hypertension and diabetes can range from the more commonplace nausea or dry mouth to something more frustrating and difficult to manage: weight gain.
 That is if you are genetically inclined to do so.

 How our body responds to a particular drug is determined to some extent by our genes.
 Two patients who consume the exact same dose of a particular drug can react or respond in completely different ways.
 The reason for this variability in drug response is a complex interaction between all the factors in play: genetics, diet, environment, and properties of the drug itself.

 A particular drug, or combination of drugs, can affect your weight by:

-- Sapping your energy and decreasing your motivation to be physically active
+- Sapping your energy

 - Amplifying your body’s hunger signals or reducing the feelings of satiety and fullness -Making you crave certain foods or just making you want to eat more

 - Disrupting your body’s fluid retention and release mechanisms

 Your weight can be influenced by commonly prescribed medications such as antidepressants, corticosteroids, antipsychotics, hormone therapy, anti-epileptics, diabetes medicines, and certain hypertension medications.

 You may have heard of these two terms in the context of precision medicine.